brave-crix/tcp-pow-server/README.md

 MAX_TRIES=100000 ./target/release/client
 ```
 ##  Docker Image
-I've created only one image named as `tcp_pow_server` for both of server and client.
+- I've created only one image named as `tcp_pow_server` for both of `server` and `client`.
-The server and client will use the same image but different bash command
+- The `server` and `client` will use the same image but different bash command.
-The server service automatically start right after the image is built annnnnd it restarts when it's faild to run
+- The `server` service automatically start right after the image is built and it restarts when it's faild to run.
-The client service doesn't start automatically
+- The client service doesn't start automatically and tit can be run manually
-The server will bind any incoming ip addresses and he client will connect to the server address directly.
+- The `server` will bind any incoming ip addresses and he client will connect to the server address directly.
-As ev variables, we can set `ZERO_COUNT` for server and `MAX_TRIES` for `client`
+- As env variables, we can set `ZERO_COUNT` for `server` and `MAX_TRIES` for `client`
 ##  How to run with docker

 ```